 COLIN ANDERSON, MEMBER AT LARGE

-Colin is an experienced educator who has worked in Ottawa schools for the last 30 years.
+Colin is an experienced educator who has worked in Ottawa schools for over 30 years.
 Beginning as a secondary school teacher in 1990, Colin taught Math and Computer Science in several high schools across the city before moving into school administration in 2002.
-Currently, Colin serves as the System Principal for Safe Schools with the Ottawa Carleton District School Board where he works with educators, police, public health and other community professionals to support youth and their families dealing with challenges related to safety and well-being.
-Colin holds degrees from the University of Waterloo (Bachelor of Mathematics, Honors) and the University of Western Ontario (Bachelor of Education), and is a member of the Ontario College of Teachers and of the Ontario Principals Council, where he spent 8 years representing Ottawa as a Provincial Councillor.
-This is Colin’s Second year on the BBBSO Board.
-Colin spent over 20 years coaching basketball at the high school, club, and provincial level and still loves to spend time with players and coaches in the gym whenever possible.
-Colin enjoys spending lots of time outdoors, including occasionally spoiling a good walk by combining it with playing golf.
+Colin retired in 2022 from the position as the System Principal for Safe Schools with the Ottawa Carleton District School Board where he worked with educators, police, public health, and other community professionals to support youth and their families dealing with challenges related to safety and well-being.
+Colin still works with the OCDSB part time supporting schools as a replacement principal.

 ANTONIA FRANCIS, MEMBER AT LARGE

 An avid believer in the importance of leveraging and echoing messages about the role of community for the betterment of our society, she has consistently shared her voice and time with a number of community organizations and formed part of advisory committees in areas of equity and diversity.
 She has worked to raise awareness about sickle cell disease and is a founding member of the Brent Louis Research Fund, dedicated to raising funds for sickle cell research.
-Toni is also a mentor with the Afro Caribbean Cotillion, a formalized mentorship program for Afro-Caribbean youth between the ages of 15 and 22.
-Toni is a recipient of the Leading Women Leading Girls Building Communities Award from the Government of Ontario and the United Way Community Builder Award.
+Toni has also been a mentor with the Afro Caribbean Cotillion, a formalized mentorship program for Afro-Caribbean youth between the ages of 15 and 22.
+She is a recipient of the Leading Women Leading Girls Building Communities Award from the Government Ontario and the United Way Community Builder Award.
 Toni is a Returning Board Member in her second term.

 MATT HADDAD, MEMBER AT LARGE